Ghini/ghini.desktop/doc/report.rst

 You have already selected your objects in the main window, you now here select the report template you need, and press on Execute to produce your report.
 Ghini will open the report in the corresponding application.

-Ghini comes with a few sample package-templates, and it lets you **activate** your own user-templates.
+Ghini comes with a few sample package-templates, and it lets you install your own user-templates.

-To activate your own template, click on ``Add``, choose the file that contains your template, and type the name by which you want to activate it.
-Activated templates are static, once configured you are not expected to alter them.
-Deactivating a template amounts to deleting it from your installation.
-You cannot delete a package-template, but you can overrule one with your own.
+To install a template, click on ``Add``, choose the file that contains your template, and type the name by which you want to install it.  ghini.desktop will copy it to your ghini user directory.
+Installed templates are static, once configured you are not expected to alter them.
+You can delete installed user templates, or you can overrule a package-template by installing your own template using a package-template name.

 Package-templates are integral part of the installation.
-User-templates are in your custom data, together with your ghini configuration, your sqlite databases and your plant pictures, if you let ghini keep them in the default location.
+User-templates are in your custom data, together with your ghini configuration, which is the default location for your sqlite databases and your plant pictures.
 Package-templates will be overwritten if you update your installation, User-templates are persistent as long as you stay in the same production line (say, ghini-3.1).

 Choosing a formatter template implies a template language.  ghini.desktop supports three template languages:
 Jinja2, Mako and XSL.
 There is only one formatting engine handling the Jinja2 template language, and the